liferay/liferay-docs/userGuide/en/chapters/04-liferay-collaboration-suite.markdown

 Incidentally, this makes Liferay a fantastic platform upon which to build applications for Facebook.
 See the *Liferay Developer's Guide* or *Liferay in Action* for more details.

-#### Google Gadget
+#### OpenSocial Gadget

-iGoogle is a service provided by Google that lets users create a customizable page and add *Gadgets* to that page.
-Liferay can serve up portlets to be used as Google Gadgets on an iGoogle page.
+OpenSocial comprises a container and a set of APIs for social networking and other web applications. iGoogle is a service provided by Google that lets users create a customizable page and add *Gadgets* to that page.
+Liferay can serve up portlets to be used as Open Social Gadgets on iGoogle or other OpenSocial-compatible pages.

-Check the box labeled *Allow users to add [portlet-name] to iGoogle*.
-Copy and paste the URL provided into Google's *Add a feed or gadget* feature on the iGoogle configuration page, and your Liferay portal instance will serve that portlet directly onto your iGoogle page.
+To serve a Liferay portlet on iGoogle, check the box labeled *Allow users to add [portlet-name] to iGoogle*.
+Then copy and paste the URL provided into Google's *Add a feed or gadget* feature on the iGoogle configuration page.
+Your Liferay portal instance will serve that portlet directly onto your iGoogle page.
 The URL provided is unique to the specific instance of the portlet, so you could serve multiple instances of the same portlet as different Google Gadgets.

 You could use this feature to allow users to view what's happening on your portal at a glance, using asset publishers or custom RSS feeds.
 You could also use Liferay's API to build your own portlet and provide the URL for users to place on their iGoogle pages.